POSH Policy Compliance at Workplace - Complete Guidance, Policy Draft

 Who should be a part of the Internal Complaints Committee (ICC)?

-• Internal members from various departments, including HR, administration, and employee representatives.
+• Internal representatives from different departments, i.e., those with human resources (HR), administration, and employee representatives.

 Can an organization be held legally liable for non-compliance with POSH regulations?

 Yes, organizations can be held legally liable for non-compliance with POSH regulations.
-Failure to adhere to the POSH compliance framework may result in legal penalties, including fines and potential legal action by victims of sexual harassment.
+Non-compliance with the POSH compliance framework could lead to legal consequences, such as fines, and could also result in legal cases being filed by victims of sexual harassment.

-How can organizations promote awareness about POSH compliance among employees?
+How can organizations create awareness among employees regarding POSH compliance?

-Organizations can promote awareness about POSH compliance by:
+Organizations can create awareness among employees regarding POSH compliance by:

 Speak Directly to our Expert Today